Lyapunov-Razumikhin techniques for state-dependent delay differential equations: An explicit expression for the region

-If a constant function $\phi\in C$ yields $F(t,\phi)=0$ for all $t$ then $\phi$ is a steady state of the RFDE.
-To study the stability of steady states of RFDEs, the method of Lyapunov functions for ODEs was first extended to Lyapunov functionals $\bar V:\mathbb{R}\times C\to \mathbb{R}$ for RFDEs by Krasovskii \cite{Krasovskii:1}.
-Lyapunov theorems for stability of RFDEs require the time derivative of the functional along a solution of \eqref{Eq:RFDE} to be nonpositive or strictly negative, similar to the theorems for ODEs using Lyapunov functions \cite{HaleLunel:1, Krasovskii:1}.
-However, finding functionals $\bar V:\mathbb{R}\times C\to \mathbb{R}$ with this property for RFDEs is much harder than in the ODE case where the Lyapunov functions have the form $V:\mathbb{R}\times \mathbb{R}^d\to \mathbb{R}$.

-Razumikhin \cite{Razumikhin:1} developed the theory on how one might go from using the more difficult Lyapunov functionals for RFDEs back to Lyapunov functions again.
-His fundamental idea is that it is only necessary to require a constraint on the derivative of $V$ whenever the solution is about to exit a ball centered at the steady state.
+To study the stability of steady states of RFDEs, Krasovskii \cite{Krasovskii:1} extended the method of Lyapunov functions for ODEs to Lyapunov functionals for RFDEs.
+Lyapunov theorems for RFDEs require the time derivative of the functional to be nonpositive or strictly negative, similar to the theorems for ODEs using Lyapunov functions \cite{HaleLunel:1, Krasovskii:1}.
+However, finding functionals with this property for RFDEs is much harder than in the ODE case.
+Razumikhin \cite{Razumikhin:1} developed the theory on how one might go from using the more difficult Lyapunov functionals back to Lyapunov functions again.
+His fundamental idea is that it is only necessary to require a constraint on the derivative of the Lyapunov function whenever the solution is about to exit a ball centered at the steady state.
 Following this approach, Barnea \cite{Barnea:1} presents a Lyapunov stability theorem for RFDEs and also considers Hayes equation.
 A comprehensive discussion of Lyapunov functionals and functions for general RFDEs is presented by Hale and Verduyn Lunel in chapter 5 of \cite{HaleLunel:1}.
 Other works with Razumikhin-type results include \cite{Hale:1,IvanovLizTrofimchuk:1,Kato:1,Krasovskii:1,Krisztin:1,Krisztin:3,Myshkis:1,Yorke:1}.
 Of these \cite{Krisztin:3,Myshkis:1,Yorke:1} include results tailored for time-dependent delays.